 No playing record exists for Devlin in 1914 though he managed last-place Oakland in the Pacific Coast League for part of the season.
 He moved around the minors from 1915 to 1918, playing third and first base and managing with meager success.

 A steady but unspectacular player, Devlin hit above average, drove in and scored runs, stole bases, bunted and executed the hit-and-run to perfection, and drew some walks.
 He didn't create headlines, just wins.
-Devlin shone brightest as a fielder and was generally considered the best third baseman of his day, a view supported by his ranking in the top twenty in total chances per game.
+Devlin shone brightest as a fielder and was generally considered the best third baseman of his day, a view supported by his high ranking in total chances per game.
 Graham and Rice knew what they were talking about.